recurly/recurly-client-php/README.md

 # Recurly

-This repository houses the official dotnet client for Recurly's V3 API.
+This repository houses the official php client for Recurly's V3 API.

 > *Note*:
 > If you were looking for the V2 client, see the [v2 branch](https://github.com/recurly/recurly-client-php/tree/v2).